Create a Chapter House Improvement Program Fund

 New Resource Now Available for Chapter House Corporations!

 Click here to download "A Guide to Fundraising for Housing" for Chapter House Corporations.
 This new resource provides tips and best practices for successful fundraising, explains tax law and Pi Phi guidelines, and offers recommended reading and additional resources.
 Questions about this guide?
-Contact Teri Chadwick, Executive Director.
+Contact Jenny Miller Pratt, Development Director.

 What is a CHIP?